lindemer/securecare/README.md

 ## Project Structure
 - `keys` key pair for SUIT manifest signing and verification
 - `lib` external libraries
+- `src/ace` ACE client and authorization server
+- `src/app` application code for the SUIT DFU client
 - `src/boot` bootloader for the SUIT DFU client
-- `src/app` application code for the SUIT DFU client
+- `src/cose` COSE parser and encoder
+- `src/cwt` CWT parser and encoder
 - `src/suit` SUIT manifest parser and encoder
-- `src/cose` COSE parser and encoder
-- `src/ace` ACE client and authorization server

 ## Build and Run
 1. Run `make keys` from the `src/boot` directory to generate a key pair.